The 10 Best FPS games for Mac

 Modern Warfare 3 is truly a complete package.
-It offers a big-budget story (see it for yourself), a co-op mode you can play with a friend and the fast-paced Multiplayer most people buy the game in the first place for.
+It offers a big-budget story, a co-op mode you can play with a friend and the fast-paced Multiplayer most people buy the game in the first place for.

 A Good Match for: Gamers who enjoy the fast-paced Call of Duty style.

 Get it from the Humble Bundle.